 Itchy Stretch Marks: Causes, Symptoms, And Tips

 To make matters worse, stretch marks and itchy skin can occur in the exact same spot, at the exact same time.
-As if one wasn’t bad enough, now you’ve got two!
-But before you get frustrated, let Mustela’s experts show you how to treat and prevent itchy stretch marks before they become a major problem.
+As if one wasn’t wasn’t enough to manage, now you’ve got two!
+Let Mustela’s experts show you how to minimize itchy stretch marks before they become a major problem.

 Along the way, we’ll answer some very important questions, such as: